lloydharold14/eventbackend/IMPLEMENTATION_STATUS.md

 - ✅ Tax Compliance
 - ✅ Privacy Regulations

-**The Event Management Platform is now a fully operational, production-ready system with advanced architecture, comprehensive notification capabilities, and global market readiness!** 🎉
+**The Event Management Platform is now a fully operational, production-ready system with advanced architecture, comprehensive analytics capabilities, and global market readiness!** 🎉